 The lovely people at the California African American Museum were kind enough to give me a guided tour of the exhibition, and I learned why he felt an affinity with African Americans - and people of African Descent globally.
 In addition to being visually intrigued, I can't help but think of Covarrubias in terms of the ongoing interactions between black and brown people here in Los Angeles.

-Watch the video to find out more, then, go and see his glorous work for yourself.
+Watch the video to find out more, then, go and see his glorious work for yourself.
 The exhibition runs until February 2012.